oliolioli/Robotics/machine-learning-robot.md

   <tr><td><img src="https://github.com/oliolioli/Robotics/assets/4264535/4d151379-55fb-431a-b09a-e551eae46512" alt="Setup environment for machine learning"></td><td><img src="https://github.com/oliolioli/Robotics/assets/4264535/b3172891-a936-430f-a026-218e3d392d9f" alt="Audio sensors"></td></tr>
 </table>

+A simple beep was selected as the audio signal.
+The following setup was selected to generate the actual data sets: The e-puck stands statically in the centre of three circles with a radius of sixteen, 32 and 48cm.
+These three circles are divided into sectors of eighteen degrees, resulting in twenty different sectors per circle (20*18°=360°).
+These circles and the division into sectors are drawn on a large sheet of paper and guarantee a constant environment.
+While the e-puck is placed statically in the centre, a constant sound (in all directions) is emitted at the respective points of the circles using an audio device.

 ## Solution strategy ##

 To solve this problem, the basic consideration is that the four audio sensors of the e-puck must necessarily receive an audio signal at different levels and at different times.
 Audio signals played at a certain angle to the side of the e-puck can also be recognised in principle by their pattern.
-The following figures clearly show the extent to which a lateral signal leaves its own signature on the four audio sensors.
+The following figures clearly show the extent to which a** lateral signal leaves its own signature on the four audio sensors**.

 <table>
   <tr>